AlanDeSmet/TIS-100-Hackers-Guide/src/lua-style.markdown

 Description Phrasing
 --------------------

 The description can be up to 6 lines, each 33 characters long, with word wrapping.
+These are phrases used in the official puzzles.

 ### Read (Input)